princomp/princomp.github.io/source/solutions/control/recursion.md

     ```
     </details>

 #.
-Rewrite the following `do…while` loop as a recursive method.
+Rewrite the following `do` loop as a recursive method.

     ```{download="./code/projects/RecursionAndLoops.zip"}
     !include`snippetStart="// Sum using do while",snippetEnd="// Sum using recursion"` code/projects/RecursionAndLoops/RecursionAndLoops/Program.cs